sanjay-72/Node-JS-App-in-AWS-EC2/README.md

 This is a great start for simple deployments in AWS EC2.

+Before going to step - 1 make sure your instance is running perfectly fine and you have connected to it using PuTTY or EC2 Instance Connect or Any other SSH.
 ## Step 1: Install NodeJS and NPM using nvm

 Install node version manager (nvm) by typing the following at the command line.

 ```bash